BJCaasenbrood/soft-robotics-MATLAB/README.md

 # Soft Robotics MATLAB

 Soft robotics is a relatively new field of robotics with promising future applications.
-Yet, regarding traditional robotics, the field of soft robotics is still in the state of inception, especially regarding modeling and control.
+Yet, regarding traditional robotics, the field of soft robotics is still stages of inception, especially regarding modeling, control.
 Here, we (freely) offer code from MATLAB to model and simulate a soft robot manipulator.
 To use the provided MATLAB code, follow the steps below

 * run **computeDynamics.m** to obtain the dynamics model (i.e., M.dqq + C.dq + F + N = tau), which will generate MATLAB code which can be copy-pasted from the command window.
 In the file, there are several options to change the dynamics; for instance, two-dimension, linear material stiffness, neglecting extensional backbone, etc. We recommend the default settings: